Ak23b/image-filters/README.md

 # IMAGE FILTERS OPERATIONS
 This directory contains implementations of various image filtering operations using Python and popular libraries such as OpenCV and NumPy.
-Each operation is encapsulated in its own script, allowing for easy execution and modification.
+All operations are encapsulated in one script, allowing for easy execution and modification.

 ## Available Operations
 - **Grayscale Conversion**: Convert a color image to grayscale.